DavidCramer/plugin-groups/readme.txt

 == Frequently Asked Questions ==

-= Does It Got To Eleven? =
+= Does it support Multi-site? =

-Of course it does.
+Not yet, still working on it and will be out asap!

 == Screenshots ==